100GbE, 40GbE, and 10GbE

 ber-threshold-signal-degrade value

-statement, then BER must stay below the clear threshold for the configured interval after which the alarm is cleared.[edit interfaces interface-name otn-options signal-degrade] user@host# set ber-threshold-signal-degrade value user@host# set ber-threshold-clear value user@host# set interval value
+statement, then BER must remain below the clear threshold for the configured interval after which the alarm is cleared.[edit interfaces interface-name otn-options signal-degrade] user@host# set ber-threshold-signal-degrade value user@host# set ber-threshold-clear value user@host# set interval value

 -